 In New Zealand, Vannair is the same as Symbicort

-In New Zealand, both inhaler strengths are marketed by Astra Zeneca, but under a different brand name – Vannair.
-The Vannair aerosol inhaler 200/6 delivers 160/4.5 from the mouthpiece, while the Vannair aerosol inhaler 100/6 delivers 80/4.5 from the mouthpiece.
+In New Zealand, both inhaler strengths are marketed by Astra Zeneca, but under a different brand name –Symbicort.
+The Symbicort aerosol inhaler 200/6 delivers 160/4.5 from the mouthpiece, while the Vannair aerosol inhaler 100/6 delivers 80/4.5 from the mouthpiece.
 These products are not currently available with dose counters.

 Symbicort Turbuhaler – Available in Canada, New Zealand and the United Kingdom

 To make the Symbicort product even more complicated, it is also marketed as a dry powder inhaler called Turbuhaler in Canada, New Zealand and the United Kingdom.
 The Symbicort Turbuhaler 200/6 delivers 160/4.5 from the mouthpiece and the Symbicort Turbuhaler 100/6 delivers 80/4.5 from the mouthpiece, making it equivalent to the Symbicort aerosol inhaler in terms of the delivered medication dose.
 The Turbuhaler is a different delivery system however, which does not dispense an aerosol suspension of the medication but a breath activated dose of dry powder instead.
 It is important to know that with a Symbicort Turbuhaler, each delivered dose of powder contains lactose as well, which may be of concern for some patients.

 The bottom line – Symbicort and Vannair are the same product but with different names in different countries.